Dean's Scholar

 The Faculty recognizes that good communication skills in English are essential to the understanding of course material and to the successful practice of engineering.
 Term essays and examination papers may be refused a passing mark if they are poorly written.

-Students are encouraged to complete WRDS 150 or an acceptable substitute prior to beginning their second year.
-Some programs additionally require that students have successfully completed ENGL 112 or equivalent to be eligible for registration in second year courses.
+Students are encouraged to complete WRDS_V 150 or an acceptable substitute prior to beginning their second year.
+Some programs additionally require that students have successfully completed ENGL_V 112 or equivalent to be eligible for registration in second year courses.

-Students must pass WRDS 150 or equivalent before being permitted to continue with the third year of their programs.
+Students must pass WRDS_V 150 or equivalent before being permitted to continue with the third year of their programs.
 Individual programs may have additional advancement regulations.

 Students must pass an approved technical communication course before being permitted to continue with the fourth year of their programs.
 Consult the program requirements in the Academic Calendar for the appropriate course for your program.